armenbadalyan/ripplejs/README.md

   Ripple.init(document, {selectors:".element-with-ripple"});
   Ripple.init(document, {selectors:["a", ".button", ".element-with-ripple"]});
   ```
   **duration** - Ripple effect duration in milliseconds.
-Default value is 300.
+The default value is 300.

+  **color** - Color of the ripple effect.
+The default color is #ffffff.

 ## Browser support